alissawilliams/pleiotropy_Drosophila/README.txt

 nonplei/nonpleiotropic = non-pleiotropic immune genes
 devo/developmental = non-pleiotropic developmental genes

+Note: each of the categories above is referred to as a gene class, gene category, class, or category.

 CDS_sequences.zip:
 Contains three folders: seqfiles_developmental_genes_edited, seqfiles_nonpleiotropic_genes_edited, and seqfiles_pleiotropic_genes_edited.
 The folder structure in each of these folders is:
 - not_enough_seqs contains CDSs for genes that had 0 or 1 sequences for the 12 Drosophila species (after removal of species with paralogs)